psacawa/systemd-language-server/README.md

 ### `textDocument/hover`

 Documentation for directives supplied on hovering.

 ![](assets/hover.gif)

+For markup in hover windows (i.e. the fancy highlighting), `pandoc` must be found in `$PATH`.
+Otherwise, there will be fallback to plain text.

 ## Installation